awsdocs/amazon-vpc-user-guide/doc_source/endpoint-service.md

 For low latency and fault tolerance, we recommend using a Network Load Balancer with targets in every Availability Zone of the AWS Region\.
 To help achieve high availability for service consumers that use [zonal DNS hostnames](vpce-interface.md#access-service-though-endpoint) to access the service, you can enable cross\-zone load balancing\.
 Cross\-zone load balancing enables the load balancer to distribute traffic across the registered targets in all enabled Availability Zones\.
 For more information, see [Cross\-Zone Load Balancing](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html#cross-zone-load-balancing) in the *User Guide for Network Load Balancers*\.
 Regional data transfer charges may apply to your account when you enable cross\-zone load balancing\.

-In the following diagram, the owner of VPC B is the service provider, and has configured a Network Load Balancer with targets in two different Availability Zones\.
+In the following diagram, the owner of VPC B is the service provider, and it has configured a Network Load Balancer with targets in two different Availability Zones\.
 The service consumer \(VPC A\) has created interface endpoints in the same two Availability Zones in their VPC\.
 Requests to the service from instances in VPC A can use either interface endpoint\.

 ![\[Using interface endpoints to access an endpoint service\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-endpoint-service-multi-az.png)

+## Endpoint Service Availability Zone Considerations<a name="vpce-endpoint-service-availability-zones"></a>

+When you create an endpoint service, the service is created in the Availability Zone that is mapped to your account and is independent from other accounts\.
+When the service provider and the consumer are in different accounts, use the Availability Zone ID to uniquely and consistently identify the endpoint service Availability Zone\.
+For example, `use1-az1` is an AZ ID for the `us-east-1` Region and maps to the same location in every AWS account\.
+For information about Availability Zone IDs, see [AZ IDs for Your Resources](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html) in the *AWS RAM User Guide* or use [describe\-availability\-zones](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-availability-zones.html)\.

 ## Endpoint Service Limitations<a name="endpoint-service-limits"></a>